ChessEmulator94/Cat-Images/README.md

 ## Usage

-- Click the "Next" button to view the next cat image.
+- Click the `Next` button to view the next cat image.
-- Click the "Back" button to view the previous cat image.
+- Click the `Back` button to view the previous cat image.
 - Enjoy the random selection of adorable cat pictures!

 ## Note

-- The application fetches cat images from "The Cat API", so an active internet connection is required for image retrieval.
+- The application fetches cat images from `TheCatAPI`, so an active internet connection is required for image retrieval.
 - The CSS for the page is far from perfect so depending on your browser size the elements may not display correctly.